All Products

 }

-• Overall summary and model distribution
+• Overall overview and model distribution

-• Consumption trends by provider/model (time series)
+• Consumption trends by provider / model (time series)

-• Model token details table (cost breakdown)
+• Model tokens details table (cost breakdown)

-• Behavior analysis dashboard
+• Behavior Analysis Dashboard

 • Session statistics